 Use this cooling off stage to your advantage.
 That’s the point as much as any other.
 Use this time to learn how to cope with the situation, improve yourself, and become the best YOU that you can be.

-Which incidentally helps you when you DO eventually reconnect with your boyfriend (if he hasn’t already made the first move …)
+Which incidentally helps you when you DO eventually reconnect with your man after doing no contact (if he hasn’t already made the first move …)